ZixianReid/LearningNote/pages/calibration_note.md

 	- Radar and Camera Early Fusion for Vehicle Detection in Advanced Driver Assistance Systems --DLT
 	- RRPN: RADAR REGION PROPOSAL NETWORK FOR OBJECT DETECTION IN AUTONOMOUS VEHICLES -- DLT
 	- Boreas: A Multi-Season Autonomous Driving Dataset -- EC
+	- Are We Ready for Unmanned Surface Vehicles in Inland Waterways?
+The USVInland Multisensor Dataset and Benchmark --EC -